Disclaimer

 In this workshop, we'll build a pipeline of commands to extract specific information about running processes.

-Objective: Practice connecting commands using pipes (|
+Objective: Practice connecting commands using pipes (|) to filter and transform data sequentially.

 Scenario: We want to find the processes currently running by our user, sort them by memory usage, and display the top 3 memory-consuming processes along with their Process ID (PID) and command name.